RTL Group: Acquisition by Bertelsmann

 Although Bertelsmann initially only held a minority share in RTL Group, the German conglomerate managed by Thomas Middelhoff set its sights on playing a leading role within the group.
 After exchanging shares with the Groupe Bruxelles Lambert (GBL) in 2001, Bertelsmann achieved its goal of becoming the majority shareholder of RTL Group and thus secured a leading position in the European television market.

 Over the years, Bertelsmann increased its stake in RTL Group to more than 90%.
 Bertelsmann's initial aim was to acquire full ownership of RTL Group to reduce administrative costs, but this plan failed in 2007 due to uncertainties in Luxembourg law.
 The conglomerate responded by altering its strategy, and in 2013, it sold a minority interest in RTL Group on the Frankfurt Stock Exchange to finance the growth of Bertelsmann and especially its digital transformation.
 Media reports responded positively to the secondary listing of RTL Group and the resulting availability of shares open to external investors.

 Recent developments

 RTL Group was already responsible for a large part of the revenue and profit of Bertelsmann in 2001.
 In the new structure of Bertelsmann, introduced in 2016, the company maintained its position as an important division.
-Since April 2019, Thomas Rabe, chairman and chief executive officer of Bertelsmann, has also simultaneously been at the helm of RTL Group.
+In April 2019, Bertelsmann chief executive officer Thomas Rabe also became chairman and chief executive officer of RTL Group.
 Under his management, the company is pursuing the objective of strengthening its core businesses, establishing local streaming services and further developing advertising technologies.

-Fostering its alliances and partnerships with other companies in the European media industry also plays an important role in the current strategy of RTL Group.
+In early 2025, Comcast began negotiations with the RTL Group regarding the acquisition of Sky Deutschland.
+In June 2025, the RTL Group announced the acquisition of Sky Deutschland for €150 million.
+In April 2026, the European Commission approved the RTL Group’s acquisition of Sky Deutschland without imposing any conditions.
+The transaction was completed on 1 June 2026.
+The transaction is regarded as one of the largest mergers in the European television and streaming market, and the merger will create a media company in the German-speaking region with a combined total of around 12 million paying subscribers to the RTL+, Sky and Wow services.

+In May 2026, Clément Schwebig became Chief Executive Officer of RTL Group.